 It is likely that a lot of companies all over the world will reach this threshold, have their data practices fall under the definition of sale and be obligated to achieve compliance with the CCPA.

 That’s because simply having third party cookies and trackers on your company’s website might make you liable for CCPA compliance.

-Our technology is built for the specific purpose of uncovering all cookies and similar trackers on websites, so the end-users can be empowered with a real choice of consent, as required by the European General Data Protection Regulation that came into force in May 2018.
+The Cookiebot CMP technology is built for the specific purpose of uncovering all cookies and similar trackers on websites, so the end-users can be empowered with a real choice of consent, as required by the GDPR.

-Using Cookiebot, websites can obtain CCPA compliance with the required Do Not Sell My Personal Information link.
+Using Cookiebot CMP, websites can obtain CCPA compliance with the required Do Not Sell My Personal Information link.